n1ru4l/envelop/README.md

 });
 ```

 The result of `envelop` is a function, that allow you to get everything you need for the GraphQL execution: `parse`, `validate`, `contextBuilder` and `execute`.
 Use that to run the client's GraphQL queries.
-Here's a psuedo-code of how it should looks like:
+Here's a pseudo-code of how it should looks like:

 ```ts
 const httpServer = createServer();